 The thing is that Fagor makes some of the best selling pressure cookers around.
 On Amazon they have a very large pool of info from past customers and the vast majority of positive.

 This is why I felt it necessary to take the time to review all of the Fagor pressure cookers myself.
 I wanted to know why you might want to buy one over another...
 I wanted to know which one's you might want to use for various types of cooking.

-Below you’ll see a quick summary of the type of pressure cookers Fagor makes and why they tend to make a good mid-range product – neither high end or low end.
-Then lower on this page (unless you skip to the reviews here) you’ll see all the Fagor pressure cooker reviews I’ve published on this site with a short summary of each review right here on this page.
+Below you'll see a quick summary of the type of pressure cookers Fagor makes and why they tend to make a good mid-range product - neither high end or low end.
+Then lower on this page (unless you skip to the reviews here) you'll see all the Fagor pressure cooker reviews I've published on this site with a short summary of each one right here on this page.